knative/docs/serving/samples/rest-api-go/README.md

 ```
 export REPO="gcr.io/<YOUR_PROJECT_ID>"
 ```
-   This example shows how to use Google Container Registry (GCR).
-You will need a Google Cloud Project and to enable the [Google Container Registry
+   To run the sample, you need to have a Google Cloud Platform project, and you also need to enable the [Google Container Registry
 API](https://console.cloud.google.com/apis/library/containerregistry.googleapis.com).

 3. Use Docker to build your application container: